vishwakarmaanuj/Assignment/README.md

     * Refresh/Reload Dependencies:
     * Ensure your IDE refreshes or reloads the project to download the new dependencies.

+Steps 3: Created pojo classes named: Album,Comments,Users,Todo,Post,Photos

-Steps 2 : Create the Package and Classes
+Steps 3 : Create the Package and Classes

-Steps 3 : Create Services Classes
+Steps 4 : Create Services Classes

-Steps 4 : Create the Test Class
+Steps 5 : Create the Test Class

-Steps 5 :  Run the Tests
+Steps 6 :  Run the Tests

-Step 6: Verify the Outputs
+Step 7  : Verify the Outputs